thejasvibr/projectushichka/project-progress.md

 * Confirmatory meeting scheduled with Master's student
 * Microphone calibration + troubleshooting underway
 * Succesful implementation of piston in a rigid sphere!!!
+* Group meeting presentation on 23/4 - v cool ideas and suggestions (see email conversations)
+* 2nd Meeting with Giray - Master's project confirmed

+## Week 7: 26/4-30/4

+* Succesful implementation of oscillating cap of sphere.
+Some progress made optimising for speed too.
+* Analysing 3 mic calibration data- troubleshooting still going on.
+	* Building a pipeline and making sure things are as expected is taking a bit more time than I'd thought of!! (speaker also seems to show some variation?)

+## Week 8: 3/5-7/5
+* Spontaneous meeting with HRG about issues related to mic calbiration and where to take Ushichka.
+	* Focus on getting the pipeline working for ONE audio-video recording.
+Acoustic tracking, video tracking, video--> acoustic tracking etc.
+	* don't invest too much time documenting *everything*.
+It's a bit sad, but perform focussed data documentation -- focussing on single bat recordings.
+* contributed comments to Cluster grant w Michael Griesser, Hemal Naik for video tracking software development.